JOSHUA TREE

 Hike among giant boulders on Arch Rock Trail

 Millennia of whipping winds and rushing water have served to sculpt some incredible designs throughout these deserts.
 One of the most miraculous, the 30-foot-tall Arch Rock, is easily accessible thanks to a 0.5-mile out-and-back trail starting just outside White Tank Campground and the Twin Tanks parking area.
-There is no parking for the trail inside the campground.
+Located near the center of the park, 40 minutes past the West entrance.

 Walk among cacti in Cholla Cactus Garden